 DMSO could have other applications to treat bladder inflammation (interstitial cystitis), limb pain caused by an injury (complex regional pain syndrome), and intravenous (IV) medication leakage into surrounding skin and tissue (extravasation).

 Chemical dietary supplements of DMSO are also being studied to treat other diseases; however, there is little scientific evidence to back up most of these claims.

 In the United States, dimethyl sulfoxide (DMSO) has been utilized for over a century.
 It is a natural substance derived from wood pulp that is safe to use when appropriately utilized.

 DMSO is a colorless, non-synthesized liquid derived from lignin, a natural component that keeps tree cells together.
 The melting point of DMSO is 189 degrees Celsius (372.2 degrees Fahrenheit).
-This extraction occurs during the manufacture of wood pulp, and the DMSO is then naturally processed for use in various applications and sold as a solvent in particular proportions.
+This extraction occurs during the manufacturing of wood pulp, and the DMSO is then naturally processed for use in various applications, and sold as a solvent in particular proportions.

 It is a highly polar organic liquid widely used as a chemical solvent.
 Because of its ability to penetrate biological membranes, it is used as a vehicle for pharmaceutical and topical applications.

 It’s also used to keep tissue safe during cryopreservation.
 Dimethyl sulfoxide has a pharmacological activity that includes analgesia and anti-inflammation.

 DMSO became popular as one of the natural remedies available and a topical pain reliever for pulled, strained, and sprained muscles and joints in the late 1960s.

 In patients with arthritis and connective tissue injuries, dermal application of DMSO appears to provide rapid, temporary pain relief.
 [R]

 However, claims of anti-inflammatory effects or faster healing are currently unsubstantiated.
 [R]